U.S. Intelligence Expects China to Quickly Double Its Nuclear Stockpile

 If New START sunsets, it will be the first time in the effort to limit the strategic stockpiles in the U.S. and Russia since 1972.
 The linchpin agreement limits each side to 1,550 deployed nuclear warheads and 700 deployed heavy bombers and ballistic missiles.
 It also includes a thorough monitoring and verification regime to help ensure compliance.

-Tim Morrison, a senior director at the National Security Council, said New START’s expiration is more than a year a way, which presents the Administration with more than enough time to try to secure that agreement.
+Tim Morrison, a senior director at the National Security Council, said New START’s expiration is more than a year away, which presents the Administration with more than enough time to try to secure that agreement.
 Trump has aspirations beyond a bilateral deal, he said.

 “What we need to focus on is the comprehensive nuclear threat,” Morrison said at the Hudson Institute, after Ashley’s speech.
 “The higher priority is the totality of the Russian and Chinese programs, because we have so much time left on the clock for New START.”